sdudas/221Final/README.md

 ### Manual Installation
 Clone this repository.

-Then change your directory to the Project directory.
+Change your directory to the Project directory.

+Install the additional libraries specified in requirements.txt file.

 Currently, this package works with the sensitive attribute race.